EntropyEddies/MinutemanThreatHunter/README.md

 - git clone this repo
 - cd into the repo
-- run `docker build -t minuteman .`
+- run `docker build -t debian-minuteman .`
   - if you want to rebuild from scratch:
   - `docker build --no-cache -t debian-minuteman .`
 - run `docker compose up -d`